Course Outline

 - Managing sensor calibration and QC

-- Managing OTA/Patching on bulk scale
+- Managing OTA / Patching on a bulk scale

 - Security and risk management